 Heritage Vintage: Wood shake appearance with angular lines.
 Class A fire rating, 110-130mph wind rating based on installation method.
 50-year warranty.
 5 colors.

 Advantage – Owens Corning: If you like Tamko for other reasons, you’ll find several shingles you like.
-But for sheer size of the collection, OC has more choices in roofing shingles.
+However, thanks to the sheer size of the collection, OC has more choices in composition roofing shingles.

 Owens Corning vs. Tamko: Warranty